-Foreigners held in CRA are informed about the reasons for their placement in these centres through the notification of the administrative decision to detain them with a view to their removal.
+Foreigners held in CRA are informed about the reasons for their placement in these centres through the notification of the administrative decision.
 This notification must state clearly which removal ground serves as a basis for the detention and why the removal cannot be implemented immediately.
 This document also mentions the legal remedies available to challenge this decision.

-The law foresees a judicial review of the lawfulness of the administrative detention for all foreigners.
+The law foresees a judicial review of the lawfulness of the administrative detention of all foreigners.
 The legality of detention falls under the dual control of the Administrative Court and the Civil Court.
 Each court examines specific and complementary aspects of the procedures.
-It is quite difficult to assert if there is a judicial review of the lawfulness of administrative detention, as the Administrative Court reviews the lawfulness of the removal order and house arrest if this measure has been taken by the Prefect before the placement in detention.
-The Civil Court i.e. Judge of Freedoms and Detention (JLD) intervenes two days after this placement.
+It is quite difficult to assert if there is a judicial review of the lawfulness of administrative detention, as the Administrative Court reviews the lawfulness of the removal order and house arrest if this measure was taken by the Prefect before the placement in detention.
+The Civil Court i.e. the JLD intervenes two days after this placement.

 Administrative Court: Legality of administrative decisions of removal and house arrest

-The Administrative Court is seized by a foreigner (asylum seeker if relevant) who challenges the legality of the decisions taken by the Prefect, i.e. the measures of removal and/or house arrest.
-Removal orders and house arrest can be challenged within a period of 48 hours.
-This period starts from the notification of the measure, and not from the arrival at the administrative detention centre, if this notification is concomitant to notification of the measure of placement in administrative detention.
+The Administrative Court is intervenes upon request of the foreigner (asylum seeker if relevant) who challenges the legality of the decisions taken by the Prefect, i.e. the measures of removal and/or house arrest.
+Removal and house arrest orders can be challenged within 48 hours.
+This period starts from the notification of the measure, and not from the arrival at the administrative detention centre.
 The administrative judge can, for example, verify that the Prefect has not committed a gross error of appreciation by ordering the removal of the territory when the foreigner is entitled to stay on the French territory.
-The court basically has to make a decision on the reasons why a foreigner has been placed in detention.
+In sum, the court has to decide on the reasons why a foreigner has been placed in detention.

 Moreover, the French Constitutional Court ruled on 4 October 2019 that the administrative court is competent to assess the legality of a decision to maintain a person in administrative detention if, based on a motivated and written decision, the Prefect considers that the asylum claim has only been lodged to prevent a notified or imminent order of removal.

 The judge can also verify if the Prefect’s decision of house arrest does not contravene the best interests of the foreigner and if the measure is proportionate.
-The administrative court must make a decision within 72 hours.
+The administrative court must decide within 72 hours.

 The Administrative Court can, only in cases of an asylum claim, control the lawfulness of the detention.
 If an asylum claim is submitted during detention, it is possible to challenge the decision of placement in detention within 48 hours after the notification of the detention.
-The claimant has to prove his or her claim has not been submitted in order to make the removal measure fail.
-The court has to make a decision within 72 hours after the claim has been lodged.
+The claimant has to prove their claim has not been submitted only in order to thwart the removal measure.
+The court has to decide within 72 hours after the claim has been lodged.

 In several Prefectures, the asylum seeker is placed in detention on a Friday, to avoid the possibility for him to access legal assistance during the weekend, and to carry out the transfer within 48 hours.
 In these frequent cases, there is no effective appeal for those people.